 Pilgrims used to stay here on their way towards Assisi, climbing uneven stone stairs and watching the same stars dazzle at night, vivid and free from city light suffocation.

 Yet “here” isn’t camping in the rough and it isn’t the latest gimmicky trend.
-“Here” is Le Silve Hotel in Italy, where the luxury experience is all about going slow.
+“Here” is Le Silve Hotel in Italy, where slow food defines the local experience.

 Slow carries a capital “S” in pockets of Italy after Carlo Petrini founded The Slow Food Movement in 1989 as a protest against a serious and barbarous crime: the arrival of McDonalds in the very heart of Rome, with a flagship franchise on the iconic Spanish Steps.